AndreaSeverini/python-basic/README.md

 Overall, handling exceptions properly is a crucial part of writing robust, reliable Python code.
 It helps you deal with unexpected situations and ensures that your program doesn't crash when it encounters an error.

+---

+## 16. Input/Output File Handling
+Working with files is a common task in programming, and Python provides robust facilities for file handling, which includes reading from and writing to files.

+Here are the basic steps for working with files in Python:

+1. **Open the file**: Use the built-in `open()` function, specifying the filename and the mode as arguments.
+The mode can be 'r' (read), 'w' (write), 'a' (append), or a combination of these.

+2. **Perform operations on the file**: Once the file is open, you can read from it (if it was opened in read mode) or write to it (if it was opened in write or append mode).
+You read from a file with the `read()`, `readline()`, or `readlines()` method, and write to a file with the `write()` method.

+3. **Close the file**: After you're done with a file, it's important to close it using the `close()` method.
+This frees up system resources.

+In addition to the standard way of handling files (open, operate, close), Python provides a shortcut using the `with` statement.
+This automatically takes care of closing the file once you're done with it, even if exceptions occur within the `with` block.

+Overall, Python's file handling capabilities make it easy to work with data stored in files.
+You can easily read data from files for processing, and write processed data back to files for storage.

+---

 ## Additional Resources